xinbenlv/passport-renren/README.md

 [Passport](http://passportjs.org/) strategy for authenticating with [Renren](https://renren.com/)
 using the OAuth 2.0 API.

-This module lets you authenticate using GitHub in your Node.js applications.
+This module lets you authenticate using Renren in your Node.js applications.
-By plugging into Passport, GitHub authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, Renren authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).